justinakoh/triage-guide/Microsoft-alerts.md

 **Where to run queries?**

 Microsoft uses Kusto Query Language (KQL) to query for datasets (such as logs).
 There are two main regions where you can run these queries:
-* Microsoft Defender -
+* Microsoft Defender - Investigation and response > Hunting > Advanced Hunting
-* Micrsoft Sentinel -
+* Micrsoft Sentinel - General > Logs

 These two places will have different subset of logs that you can pull from, and this means that there will be different things you can find within:
 * Microsoft Entra - identity related information